 However, if you plan to buy this coverage or already have it, there’s a multitude of insurance technicalities you should be aware of.
 Here you will find all those details explained as plainly as possible.

 Additionally, you’ll discover how much this protection plan costs and how to get the most out of it.

 It’s a type of insurance that pays the expenses an uninsured at-fault driver cannot cover.
-In some states it’s mandatory, and in others, optional.
-Underinsured or uninsured motorist coverage, depending on the definition, may be one of the following three coverages.
-In some states, they’ll be bundled together.
+Namely, it’s mandatory in some states and optional in others.
+Underinsured or uninsured motorist coverage, depending on the definition, may be one of the following three coverages:

 For property damage, there’s no such difference, meaning there’s a single number that is the highest amount your insurance company would pay.
-In some states, this coverage carries a deductible, which is the amount you would pay out of your pocket.
+In some states, this coverage carries a deductible, which you would pay out of your pocket.